-Wrkr proudly serves approximately 2.9 million working Australians, 4 APRA Funds, 29 Payrolls, 70,000 employers, 21,000 Trustees and over 500 Advisors & Intermediaries.
-Our revenue streams come from enabling regulated compliance moments and as such, we remain resilient to discretionary spending challenges.
-This base of regulated compliance moments continues to grow and will continue to provide a solid platform to underpin our transition to higher value compliance moments across the hire-to-retire lifecycle.
+Wrkr proudly serves approximately 2.9 million working Australians directly and through intermediaries, 4 APRA Funds, 29 Payrolls, over 70,000 employers, 25,000 Trustees and over 500 Advisors & Intermediaries.
+Our revenue streams come from enabling regulated compliance moments, so we remain resilient to discretionary spending challenges.
+This base of regulated compliance moments continues to grow.
+It will continue to provide a solid platform to underpin our transition to higher-value compliance moments across the hire-to-retire lifecycle.

-Looking ahead, Wrkr's goal is to capitalise on our product investments and commercial successes to move towards an EBITDA positive position by FY25.
-In FY24, we will continue to focus on onboarding customers with the aim to increase our annual recurring revenue as a percentage of total revenue, moving away from implementation and development fees.
-We will also continue to position ourselves to create potential opportunities to upsell our employee onboarding, single touch payroll and wage payments products to our larger superannuation contribution customers.
+Wrkr's goal is to capitalise on our product investments and partnerships to move towards positive cash flows in FY2026.
+In FY25, Wrkr will focus on our opportunities for onboarding new Funds and Human Resource Management Software (HRMS) providers to increase our annual recurring revenue as a percentage of total revenue.
+We will also continue positioning ourselves to upsell our broader compliance services across employee onboarding, pay and superannuation.